Skip to content

 Browsing the Catalog

-You can see a list of available applications by executing:
+You can see a list of available application catalogs by executing:

 jeka app: catalog